* This is the Professional Version. *

-A vestibular schwannoma, also called an acoustic neuroma, is a Schwann cell–derived tumor of the 8th cranial nerve.
+An acoustic neuroma, also called a vestibular schwannoma, is a Schwann cell–derived tumor of the 8th cranial nerve.
 Symptoms include unilateral hearing loss.
 Diagnosis is based on audiology and confirmed by MRI.
-Treatment is surgical removal, stereotactic radiation therapy, or both.
+When required, treatment is surgical removal, stereotactic radiation therapy, or both.

 Acoustic neuromas almost always arise from the vestibular division of the 8th cranial nerve and account for about 7% of all intracranial tumors.
 As the tumor expands, it projects from the internal auditory canal into the cerebellopontine angle, compressing the 7th and 8th cranial nerves.
 As the tumor continues to enlarge, the cerebellum, brain stem, and nearby cranial nerves (5th and 9th to 12th) can also become compressed.

-Bilateral acoustic neuromas are common in neurofibromatosis type 2 (see Neurofibromatosis).
+Bilateral acoustic neuromas are a common feature of neurofibromatosis type 2.

-Slowly progressive unilateral sensorineural hearing loss is the hallmark symptom.
+Slowly progressive unilateral sensorineural hearing loss is the hallmark symptom of acoustic neuroma.
 However, the onset of hearing loss may be abrupt, and the degree of impairment may fluctuate.
 Other early symptoms include unilateral tinnitus, dizziness and dysequilibrium, headache, sensation of pressure or fullness in the ear, otalgia, trigeminal neuralgia, and numbness or weakness of the facial nerve.

-An audiogram is the first test done (see Hearing Loss:Testing).
+An audiogram is the first test done during a physical examination to diagnose acoustic neuroma.
 It usually reveals an asymmetric sensorineural hearing loss and a greater impairment of speech discrimination than would be expected for the degree of hearing loss.
 Such findings indicate the need for imaging tests, preferably gadolinium-enhanced MRI.

 Other findings include presence of acoustic reflex decay on tympanometry.
-Auditory brain stem response testing, may show the absence of waveforms and/or increased latency of the 5th waveform.
-Although not usually required in the routine evaluation of a patient with asymmetric sensorineural hearing loss, caloric testing shows marked vestibular hypoactivity (canal paresis).
+Auditory brain stem response testing may show the absence of waveforms and/or increased latency of the 5th waveform.
+Although not usually required in the routine evaluation of a patient with asymmetric sensorineural hearing loss, caloric testing shows marked vestibular hypoactivity (canal paresis) on the affected side.

 * This is a professional Version *